elastic/rally/docs/offline.rst

 Installation and Configuration
 ------------------------------

+We currently provide two ways to install Rally offline on Linux.

+ * If you want to control the Python version, follow the :ref:`offline installation guide <install_offline-install>`.
+ * Otherwise, and if your system has glibc 2.27 or later (that is Debian 10+, Fedora 28+, RHEL 8+ and Ubuntu 18.04+), install Rally as :ref:`standalone binary <install_standalone-binary>`.
+This is the recommended option.

-We provide a special offline installation package.
-Follow the :ref:`offline installation guide <install_offline-install>` and :doc:`configure Rally as usual </configuration>` afterwards.
+After installation, :doc:`configure Rally as usual </configuration>` afterwards.

 Command Line Usage
 ------------------